Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Interaction

 \subsection{\texorpdfstring{\swaveHead}{3S1-3S1*} Coupled-Channel}

 A coupled-channel calculation involving $s$-wave states was presented in Ref.~\cite{Cohen:2004kf}.
 See Ref.~\cite{Lensky:2011he} as well for a coupled-channel calculation with and without Coulomb interaction for $s$-wave bound states.
 Here we present a slightly different derivation using the dimer fields instead of nucleon-core contact interactions.
-Some of the renormalization conditions are a little different but the final results expressed in terms of scattering parameters are the same.
+Some of the renormalization conditions are a little different but the final results expressed in terms of scattering parameters are equivalent.
+The use of auxiliary fields does not change physical observables in quantum field theory.
+We demonstrate this with explicit calculations.

 The coupled-channel $s$-wave scattering amplitude is a $2\times2$ matrix written as